adamgibbons/ics/README.md

 ```
 function (err, value) {
   if (err) {
-    // if iCal generation fails, err is an object containing error details
+    // if iCal generation fails, err is an object containing the reason
-    // if iCal generation success, err is null
+    // if iCal generation succeeds, err is null
   }

-  console.log(value) // formatted iCal string
+  console.log(value) // iCal-compliant text string
 }
 ```

-callback - the optional synchronous callback method using the signature function(err, value) where: err - if validation failed, the error reason, otherwise null. value - the validated value with any type conversions and other modifiers applied (the input is left unchanged). value can be incomplete if validation failed and abortEarly is true.
-If callback is not provided, then returns an object with error and value properties.

 ```
 function(error, success) {